openforcefield/standards/docs/enhancement-proposals/off-ep-0009.md

 This proposal only *adds a new supported value* for one attribute and makes no other changes, so it should be backwards-compatible with all current and compliant implementations.
 Conversion from version 0.4 should not change the information content of an OFFXML file or in-memory representation.

-(I'm not sure if this change necessitates a bump in the version; nothing is added or removed and the defaults are unchanged, but if there is no bump I can't envision a clear answer to the question of "is LJPME supported in version 0.4?" so I lean toward thinking it is needed.)
+This proposal bumps the version of the vdW section from 0.4 to 0.5 with only the being that `"Ewald3D"` is a supported value for `periodic_potential`.

 ## Detailed description

 This change adds `"Ewald3D"` as a supported value of the `periodic_method` attribute in the `<vdW>` tag:

 ```
-* `Ewald3D`: a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used
+* `Ewald3D`: a method like [particle mesh Ewald](https://docs.openmm.org/latest/userguide/theory.html#coulomb-interaction-with-particle-mesh-ewald) should be used.
+This is only compatible with `potential="Lennard-Jones-12-6"`.
 ```

 The description is nearly identical to how the `periodic_potential` attribute of the `<Electrostatics>` section is described.